 Jesuit High School maintains a "closed campus."
 No student may leave the school premises without the approval of the Dean's Office.
 The only exceptions to this rule are seniors enrolled in Christian Service.

-Neither Jesuit High School nor any administrator or employee thereof shall be liable for the conduct or safety of any student during the time the student has left the school grounds.
-Students must have their Student Body Cards in their possession at all times.
+No Jesuit High School administrator, faculty and staff members, or any other employee shall be liable for the conduct or safety of any student when that student is no longer on-campus or participating in a sanctioned school event.